 Found chalk art in downtown Bellingham.

-to some GLBTQ things in Bellingham and Northwest Washington
+Guide.
+Links to GLBTQ things in Bellingham and Northwest Washington

 general description of local scene Opinion of